patricecolet/modulePre/README.md

 https://blokas.io/patchbox-os/

-git clone into /home/<user> directory on raspberry and anywhere you like on remote computer.
+git clone into /home/patch directory on raspberry and anywhere you like on remote computer.
+`git clone`  <br />

 copy config.txt to /boot/